 Finally, it's time o wrap it up.
-In order to keep your message enclosed, place a thin line of glue along the inner edge of the envelope flap.
+To keep your message enclosed, place a thin line of glue along the inner edge of the envelope flap.
 Then press the flap down.
 You may also secure the flap with a decorative tape.
 There are lots of designs you can choose from, like rosebud, leaf, or tangled hair.
-The design depends on the type of letter you are sending, whether its an formal document or a wedding invitation.
+The design depends on the type of letter you are sending, whether its a formal document or a restaurant invitation envelope.

 An envelope is a form of packing.
 Envelopes are used for sending letters or documents using regular postal mail.
 Envelopes are usually made of paper or hardened paper.
 An envelope may be small enough to make you need to fold the paper going into it, or it can be as large as the paper so that you do not need to fold it.

 - Baronial.
 More formal and traditional than the A-style envelopes, baronial are deeper and have a large pointed flap.

 Booklet envelopes are medium-sized envelopes designed for larger, unfolded materials that would not fit in a standard #10-sized envelope.
 They are perfect for sending small brochures, pamphlets, booklets or stacks of unfolded, unbound paper.

 It is a mark on an envelope or on a folded and sealed letter that indicates an official mark of propriety.
 Regardless of the type of endorsement on an envelope, all are meant to represent an official seal or entity of origin.

 A gummed envelope is the traditional style envelope with a water-soluble gum strip that you lick to seal the envelope.
 Gummed mailing envelopes also have the same water-soluble gum strip, but the flap is specially designed to go through a mailing machine, so the machine can seal them.